3.8 mile nearly-level semi-loop along the edge of a Novato marsh.

 shaded slopes.
 Later

-in spring, you might see pink flowered clarkia.
+in spring, you might see pink clarkia.
 Pinheiro Fire Road passes

 a lovely solitary old valley oak.
 The trail heads slightly uphill and